School Group Procedures

 Groups Traveling by Bus:

-Beginning April 1, 2014, children’s groups coming by bus for a self-guided visit should be dropped off and picked up at the Rose Arc entrance on Flatbush Avenue, between the Prospect Park Zoo and the Brooklyn library.
+Children’s groups coming by bus for a self-guided visit should be dropped off and picked up at the Rose Arc entrance on Flatbush Avenue, between the Prospect Park Zoo and the Brooklyn library.
 This entrance is for school groups only.
 Once you have been dropped off, present your group admission pass for entry.
 Groups coming for a paid, guided program should be dropped off at the Administration Building at 1000 Washington Avenue.

 Groups Arriving on Foot or by Subway

 BBG is easily accessible via subway: 2/3 to Eastern Parkway, 4/5/S to Franklin Avenue, Q/B to Prospect Park (12-minute walk to entrance).